 |Name(s) of the related party and nature of relationship ||Nature of contracts/ arrangement/ transactions ||Duration of the contracts / arrangements/ transactions ||Salient terms of the contracts or arrangements or transactions including the value if any: ||Date(s) of approval by the Board if any: ||Amount paid as advances if any: |

-|Goldiam USA Inc. (Wholly Owned Subsidiary) ||Sale and Purchase ||5 years ||Value of the contract is Rs200 Crores ||N.A ||N.A |
+|Goldiam USA Inc. (Wholly Owned Subsidiary) ||Sale and Purchase ||5 years ||Value of the contract is '200 Crores ||N.A ||N.A |

-Note: Audit Committee has granted omnibus approval for the related partytransaction to be entered with Goldiam USA Inc. at the meeting of Committee held on May27 2014.
+Note: Audit Committee has granted omnibus approval for the related partytransaction to be entered with Goldiam USA Inc. at the meeting of Audit Committee held onMay 27 2014.

 i.
 AUDITORS AND THEIR REPORT

 ii.
 SECRETARIAL AUDITOR AND SECRETARIAL AUDIT REPORT

-The Board has appointed M/s.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and rules madethereunder the Board has appointed M/s.
 R.N.
-Shah & Associates Company Secretaries inWhole-time Practice to carry out Secretarial Audit under the provisions of section 204 ofthe Companies Act 2013 for the financial year 2016-17.
-The report of the secretarialAuditor is annexed to this report as Annexure D.The report does not contain anyqualification.
+Shah & Associates a firm of CompanySecretaries in Practice (C.P.No.700) to carry out Secretarial Audit for the financial year2017-18.
+The report of the secretarial Auditor is annexed to this report as Annexure D.The report does not contain any qualification.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE COURTS OR REGULATORS